ChineduGboof/Ft_Containers/README.md

 Observe the output of the program to determine if the tests pass or fail.
 The program will provide relevant information about the test results.

+## Note

+The codes contains appropriate comments that describe how each code works.

 ## Technical Guide: Exploring AVL Tree Operations in Project Ft_Containers